 To the average member of the public, and to most of the media who serve them other than specialists in a particular subject, the general reaction to such statements is “HUH?”

 - Don’t Listen to Your Stakeholders.
 Make sure that all your decisions are based on your best thinking alone.
-After all, how would your clients/customers, employees, referral sources, investors, industry leaders or other stakeholders feedback be at all useful to determining how to communicate with them?
+After all, how would feedback from your clients/customers, employees, referral sources, investors, industry leaders or other stakeholders be at all useful to determining how to communicate with them?

 - Assume That Truth Will Triumph over All.
-You have the facts on your side, by golly, and you know the American public will eventually come around and realize that.
+You have the facts on your side, by golly, and you know your stakeholders will eventually come around and realize that.
 Disregard the proven concept that perception is as damaging as reality — sometimes more so.